The History of Little Chef

 Little Chef had opened 26 sites in its first 10 years.
 Their strength and power would now help them secure even more branches.
 One of the more unusual sites had opened in Regent's Park.

 The fast expansion of Trust Houses caught the attention of Fortes, who purchased Trust Houses in 1970.
-At this point, Allen Jones left to create Welcome Break, while Trust Houses director Michael Pickard left to create another rival chain, Happy Eater.
+While the merger was a key business move, internally it was an unhappy one, with reports of clashes between the two business styles.
+After many public accusations of hostility in the boardroom, Trust Houses management began to be outvoted on business decisions and opted to move on.
+During this period, Allen Jones left to create Welcome Break, while Trust Houses director Michael Pickard left to create another rival chain, Happy Eater.

 Trusthouse Forte: The Favourite Child